aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/neuron-core-v2.rst

 which every element of the output is dependent on multiple input elements.
 Examples include ‘axpy’ operations (Z=aX+Y), Layer Normalization, Pooling operations, and many more.
-The VectorEngine is also highly parallelized, and can perform 2,500 floating points operations per cycle (10x speedup vs NeuronCore-v1).
+The VectorEngine is also highly parallelized, and delivers 2.3 TFLOPS of FP32 computations (10x speedup vs NeuronCore-v1).
 The NeuronCore-v2 VectorEngine can handle various data-types, including cFP8, FP16, BF16, TF32, FP32, INT8, INT16 and INT32.